-Lessons learned from AWEPs in other parts of the western U.S. show that while there are some challenges to be overcome in properly structuring a multi-benefit AWEP, this farm bill program holds important potential for watershed level efforts.
-Strong working relationships among growers, local and state officials, NRCS staff and non-governmental organizations are crucial to well-designed AWEPs that can be implemented with a minimum of difficulty, especially where protection or restoration of healthy flows is part of the project's goals.
+Lessons learned from AWEPs in other parts of the western U.S. show that while there are some challenges to overcome in properly structuring a multi-benefit AWEP, this farm bill program holds important potential for watershed level efforts.
+Strong working relationships among growers, local and state officials, NRCS staff and non-governmental organizations are crucial to well-designed AWEPs that can be implemented with a minimum of difficulty, especially where protection or restoration of healthy flows is a project goal.
 In addition, changes in AWEP to allow group contracts, instead of the current requirement for individual grower contracts, could be beneficial.